Myths about organ donation

 Could a person still be alive when their organs are removed?

-You can choose to donate a kidney or part of your liver as a living organ donor, but the majority of organs and/or tissues are only removed for transplantation after a person has died.
-There are strict criteria in place in the United Kingdom to help those caring for the dying, by providing safe, timely and consistent criteria for the diagnosis of death.
+No. There are strict criteria in place in the United Kingdom to help those caring for the dying, by providing safe, timely and consistent criteria for the diagnosis of death.
 Organs are never removed until the patient’s death has been confirmed in line with these criteria.